Need an EPC in Kensington and Chelsea?

 More Info

-The 3 mains items that have the most significant impact on the energy rating are:
+The three items that have the main impact on the energy rating are:

 • The heating system.